Italy approves decree to stave off bankruptcy for Rome council

 However Cabinet Undersecretary Graziano Delrio stressed to reporters that the decree merely brought forward a transfer of funds that had already been planned, as in other years, and was needed to keep the capital afloat.

-The new decree strips out some of the separate measures in the original “Save-Rome” package and gives all town councils the possibility to increase local taxes.
-(Reporting by Giuseppe Fonte, writing by Gavin Jones)
+The new decree strips out some of the separate measures in the original “Save-Rome” package and gives all town councils the possibility to increase local taxes. ($1 = 0.7309 euros) (Reporting by Giuseppe Fonte, writing by Gavin Jones)